MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/solution-builder-extension.md

 | Customized Deployment | The SBE package can implement customized steps that are executed automatically as part of the cluster deployment process. <br/><br/> Hardware vendors typically use this capability to configure or install any value-add software via their SBE for the solution.  |
 | Customized Solution Update | The SBE package can implement customized steps that are performed both before and after the main portion of the solution update process.
 Even when it isn't performing a SBE update, SBE packages that implement this capability always run these extra steps.
 For example, the execution of hardware vendor specific steps before or after Azure Stack HCI Operating System updates, when no updates to the SBE are needed. <br/><br/> Hardware vendors typically use this capability to prepare nodes for any update related tasks that may involve rebooting servers. |

-## Identify a SBE update for your hardware
+## Identify an SBE update for your hardware

 With Azure Stack HCI, version 23H2, all hardware added to the Azure Stack HCI catalog as an integrated system or premier solution is required to implement a SBE that supports firmware and driver updates.
 Microsoft recommends purchasing newer integrated systems and premier solutions to take advantage of the full solution, update at-scale, capabilities that are enabled through the SBE.